Used and loved by millions

 How can I effectively use "dynamic environment" in a sentence?

-What are some alternatives to "dynamic environment"?
+What phrases are similar to "dynamic environment"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision